Only Fools and Horses: Theme music and titles

 The opening credits see images of the three principal actors peel on and off the screen sequentially.
 These appear over a background of still photographs of everyday life in London.
 The sequence was conceived by graphic designer Peter Clayton as a "metaphor for the vagaries of the Trotters' lifestyle", whereby money was earned and quickly lost again.
 Clayton had also considered using five-pound notes bearing Del's face.
-The action was shot manually frame by frame, and took around six weeks to complete.
-Clayton knew that it was important to have the characters established in the titles, and prepared a storyboard depicting his ideas using drawings.
+The action was shot manually frame by frame and took around six weeks to complete.
+Clayton knew that it was important to have the characters established in the titles and prepared a storyboard depicting his ideas using drawings.
 He photographed various locations with a photographer, and the titles were shot using a rostrum camera and not edited.
 Brian Stephens, a professional animator, was hired to create the labels' movement.

 Clayton returned to the show when the closing credits were changed for "Christmas Crackers".
 He re-cut the entire sequence and added Christmas items.
 Another change was made necessary by Lennard Pearce's death and Buster Merryfield joining the cast, so the pictures of David Jason and Nicholas Lyndhurst were updated too.
 The sequence was shot on motor drive.

 The closing credits for the programme varied series by series.
-The first series used peeling labels featuring the names of the cast and crew, mirroring the opening sequence, but these had to be updated with every new episode, making the process very time-consuming; from the second series the credits switched to a standard rolling format.
+The first series used peeling labels featuring the names of the cast and crew, mirroring the opening sequence, but these had to be updated with every new episode, making the process very time-consuming; from the second series, the credits switched to a standard rolling format.
 The third series featured additional symbols.
 For the fourth series, these designs were replaced with white lettering on a black background.
 The fifth series had a black and white background, but the sixth series reverted to the black one.
 For the seventh series, the credits scrolled against a freeze frame of the final scene.

 Filming locations

 The original "Nelson Mandela House" in the titles was Harlech Tower, Park Road East, Acton, London.
 From 1988 onwards, Whitemead House, Duckmoor Road, Ashton in Bristol was used.
-The tower block is located behind Ashton Gate, the home ground of both Bristol City Football Club and the Bristol Bears, with some scenes filmed in the stadium's carpark.
+The tower block is located behind Ashton Gate, the home ground of both Bristol City Football Club and the Bristol Bears, with some scenes filmed in the stadium's car park.